 I recently noticed that my Windows 7 home laptop was running slower than usual.
 It seemed to be spending a lot of time waiting on disk I/O. When I looked at Task Manager it showed that my laptop was caching about one fifth as much disk data as normal, but the cause of this was not obvious.

-Part of my job at Valve is to be a performance expert – to investigate both mundane and esoteric performance problems.
+Part of my job is to be a performance expert – to investigate both mundane and esoteric performance problems.
 So when I realized that I had a serious and systemic problem I knuckled down and brought all the tools of my trade to bear, and ultimately I found the culprit.

 The story you are about to hear is true.
 Only the precise values of cached, available, and free memory have been changed to protect the innocent.